 After the slave chamber tour, we entered the Anglican Christ Church Cathedral itself.

 One little factoid about the church made me smile.
 While Edward Steere was overseeing construction of the church, he had columns brought in to represent the twelve apostles.

-Unfortunately, they were installed upside down.
-He decided to leave them that way.
+Unfortunately, workers installed them upside down.
+Steere decided to leave them that way.

 The altar is supposedly on the spot where the original whipping post was located.
 You can see a round tile on the floor in front of the altar marking the spot:

 The whipping post was used to test the strength of the slaves; those that took longer to cry out fetched a higher price.
 The red flooring around the circle symbolizes the blood that was shed.

 Edward Steere, the designer of the church, is buried behind the altar.
 He died just two years before the church reached completion.

 This crucifix was made out of wood from the tree that David Livingstone died under.
 He died in 1873, just a few months before the sultan signed the treaty abolishing slavery.
-Dr. Livingstone’s heart was buried beneath the tree, located in Zambia.
+Dr. Livingstone’s heart is buried beneath the tree, which is located in Zambia.

 Outside of the church is a memorial sculpture.
 Entitled “Memory for the Slaves,” the concrete figures are chained together using authentic slave shackles:

 Along with the conservation efforts on the Anglican Christ Church Cathedral, a new exhibit recently opened: a slave trade heritage center.
-It was created to commemorate the abolition of slavery and educate people about its history.
+It commemorates the abolition of slavery and educate people about its history.
 Hopefully this new facility can tell the story of slavery in a sensitive, historically-based manner and separate facts from the growing fiction.